johnnyw66/Byron-Encoder/examples/README.md

 Alternatively, you could just copy the contents of **mqtt.py** into main.py

 ## Node-RED Integration

+The Protocol and ID for your paricular Bell/Switch is embedded in the MQTT topic.
+You'll need to change this to match your own hardware.

 You can easily control the gateway from Node-RED by publishing payloads to the topic structure expected by the firmware: bell/{HEXID}/{type} (where {type} is either elro or princeton).

 ## Example Node-RED Flow